annashres/CustomerBot/README.md

 ### Structure

-`app.js` references the bot and starts a [Restify](http://restify.com/) server. `bot.js` has a simple multi-turn dialog which sends the name and description of the bot, and then asks the user for their name.
+`app.js` exposes the bot via an Azure function app.
+Alternatively, it starts a [Restify](http://restify.com/) server on a local machine.

+`bot.js` is the core bot code.
+It uses the Microsoft bot framework and the bot builder library to collect information.

 `host.json` and `function.json` are required configuration files needed to setup the bot framework on an Azure function app.

 `package.json` holds metadata relevant to the project including its list of dependencies.

-`azuredeploy.json` and `azuredeploy.parameters.json` hold the Azure Resource Manager template and configuration info needed to deploy the MAAV-1 bot to Azure.
+`azuredeploy.json` stores the Azure Resource Manager template and configuration info needed to deploy the MAAV-1 bot to Azure.

+`PostDeploymentScripts` contains a bash script that setups the bot environment with appropriate environment variables and node modules once it is deployed on Azure.

+`.env.defaults` is the template for the `.env` file that should be created if testing/working on a local machine.

 ### Configuring the bot